 Day 2: Santa Cruz to Big Sur

 Start early and aim for the Monterey Peninsula.
-If you want redwoods, pick a nearby grove so you avoid backtracking north.
+If you want redwoods, pick a nearby grove to avoid backtracking north.

 - Monterey: Cannery Row and the waterfront path.